 As a kid, I was always interested in baking.
-I knew that if I figured out how to make chocolate chip cookies, I would be able to have any time I wanted - a kid's dream!
-Unfortunately, my first batch ended up tasting extremely salty after I mixed up the salt for sugar.
+I knew that if I figured out how to make chocolate chip cookies, I would be able to have them any time I wanted - a kid's dream!
+Unfortunately, my first batch was inedible because I mixed the salt for sugar.
 Once I finally mastered how to make cookies, I decided to challenge myself and make a pound cake.
 I still remember getting the recipe from my American Girl cookbook and following each step carefully.
-This time I made sure all of the ingredients were the right ones and successfully baked a delicious pound cake.
+This time I made sure all of the ingredients were the correct ones and successfully baked a delicious pound cake.
 Even when I make them now, I still remember that fond memory.
-Today, with leftover ricotta on hand, I decided to make an upgrade from regular pound cake to lemon ricotta pound cake topped with whipped cream and fresh berries.
+Today, with leftover ricotta on hand, I decided to make an upgrade from regular pound cake to lemon ricotta pound cake with lemon glaze.
 Delicious!

 - 3 large eggs